February 14, 2026

 Kafirs (non-Muslims) can be:

-The Koran says 12 times that you should not befriend non-Muslims.
+The Koran says 13 times that Muslims should not befriend non-Muslims.
 Here is one such verse:

 Koran 4:144